thethirdtomas/ThatWeatherApp/README.md

 # ThatWeatherApp

+- Developed and tested on Xcode 14, with iOS 16

 ## Get started
 ### Get yourself an API key
 - This app requires an api key from [open weather map](https://openweathermap.org)